Can German Shepherds Have Blue Eyes? How Rare Is It?

 What Causes a German Shepherd to Have Blue Eyes?

-In case it’s been awhile since your last science class, dominant traits beat out recessive traits, which is why brown eyes are more common in German Shepherds.
+In case it’s been a while since your last science class, dominant traits beat out recessive traits, which is why brown eyes are more common in German Shepherds.
 For a recessive gene to appear, both parents must have the same trait.

 Is It Rare for a German Shepherd to Have Blue Eyes?

-In other words, it’s a gamble as to whether a German Shepherd will have blue eyes, and the odds are very low.
+Essentially, it’s a gamble as to whether a German Shepherd will have blue eyes, and the odds are very low.

 Are Blue German Shepherds Sickly?